Provisional Patent Filing Fee: Everything You Need to Know

 - File non-provisional patent application - USPTO fees (filing fee, search fee, etc.) about $400

 - Patent Issue fee - USPTO fee $450

 - Maintenance fee (due 3.5 years after your patent is allowed) - USPTO fee $400

 - Maintenance fee (due 7.5 years after your patent is allowed) - USPTO fee $900

 - Maintenance fee (due 11.5 years after your patent is allowed) - USPTO fee $1,850

-It may be useful to create a timeline so you can visualize the costs and when they’ll come up.
+You will not have to pay all these fees at the same time, but the process is expensive.
+It may be helpful to create a timeline so you can visualize the costs and when they'll come up.
 Most of your costs will fall into three distinct categories: USPTO filing fees, drawing fees, and attorney fees.
 The largest of these will always be the attorney fees.
-The only way to potentially reduce that cost is to hire a patent attorney to teach you how you can create and file a patent application on your own.
+The only way to potentially reduce this cost is to hire a patent attorney to teach you how to create and file a patent application on your own.
 This plan could save you thousands of dollars and, if you learn it well, still yield a quality patent application in the end.

 In the end, there's no way to give a fair and accurate estimate of how much your patent will cost.
 However, with an understanding of the full process, you'll be better equipped to do the research and ask the right questions that will give you an idea of what your final cost might be.

-If you need help investigating a provisional patent filing fee, you can post your legal need (or post your job) on UpCounsel’s marketplace.
+If you need help investigating a provisional patent filing fee, you can post your legal need on UpCounsel's marketplace.
 Upcounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.